grafana/agent/docs/sources/flow/reference/components/prometheus.integration.node_exporter.md

 `url` | `string` | XML RPC endpoint for the supervisord collector. | `"http://localhost:9001/RPC2"` | no

 Setting `SUPERVISORD_URL` in the environment overrides the default value.
-An explicit value in the YAML config takes precedence over the environment variable.
+An explicit value in the block takes precedence over the environment variable.

 ### `systemd` block